rockstar2514/Cryptocurrency/Block Chain V2.0/src/com/BlockChain/Node/Readme.md

 However, this is the second step of verfication I have currently planned to implement.
 An extra check will be placed in the Input and Output class to avoid other exceptions.

-TODO - i can reduce memory consumption by replacing by TreeMet from < pair <string , int> , Output > to < string , Output >
+TODO - i can reduce memory consumption by replacing by TreeMap from < pair <string , int> , Output > to < string , Output >